facelessuser/coloraide/docs/src/markdown/harmonies.md

 ## Changing the Default Harmony Color Space

+/// new | New 2.7
+Non-cylindrical space support was added in 2.7.
+///

 If you'd like to change the `#!py3 Color()` class's default harmony color space, it can be done with [class override](./color.md#override-default-settings).
-Simply derive a new `#!py3 Color()` class from the original and override the `HARMONY` property with the name of a suitable cylindrical color space.
+Simply derive a new `#!py3 Color()` class from the original and override the `HARMONY` property with the name of a suitable color space.
+Color spaces must be either a cylindrical space, a Lab-like color space, or what we will call a regular, rectangular space.
+By this we mean a normal 3 channel color space _usually_ with a range of [0, 1].
 Afterwards, all color color harmony calculations will use the specified color space unless overridden via the method's `space` parameter.

 ```py play
 class Custom(Color):